Alloy Artifacts

 The close-up of the moveable jaw reveals another interesting detail: the small forged-in "S" at the inside corner proves that the inset convex cutaway was created by precision forging rather than a machining step.

-Despite the presence of jaw features matching KTC's style, the use of a pin with outside threads allows us to confirm Toho Kōki as the maker of this wrench, as KTC is known to use pins with inside threads.
+Despite the presence of the rounded transition at the corner of the fixed jaw, the use of a pin with outside threads allows us to confirm Toho Kōki as the maker of this wrench.
+Most other makers (including KTC) are known to use pins with inside threads.

 Contract Production for Fuller Tool